cambenesch/cambenesch.github.io/_posts/2024-07-27-cosine-similarity.md

 Now that you've preprocessed your dataset's target vectors, you can train a model to take some input features and produce a prediction $y$ of the target vector associated with those inputs.
 The correct target vector from your dataset is $t$.
 Finally, you can compute the weighted cossim $\cos(\theta) = \frac{t\cdot y}{ \mid \mid t\mid \mid \mid \mid y\mid \mid }$ between your prediction and the true value.

-As explained below, I also recommend computing the average pairwise cossim of target vectors within your datasets as a baseline metric.
+As explained below, I also suggest computing the average pairwise cossim of target vectors within your datasets as a baseline metric.
 Your model should not underperform this baseline.

 <a name="s6"></a>

 ## Open question: Recentering

 I cautiously recommended zero-centering normally distributed targets.
 Why not zero-center in general?
 A simple answer is that angles change, sometimes drastically, when you start shifting data.
-For some datasets, including the GPS example above, shifting is just incorrect and changes the meaning entirely.
-In the rest of this page, assume that shifting data isn't blatantly incorret.
+For some applications, including the GPS example above, shifting is just incorrect and entirely changes the data's meaning.
+In the rest of this page, assume that the application allows for shifting.

 Choose 2 target vectors $a, b$ from $t^{(1)},...,t^{(N)}$.
 For the sake of contradiction, suppose $\mathbb{E}\left\lbrack \text{cossim}(a,b) \right\rbrack > 0$.
 Then we can construct a naive model which at test time discards the input features, samples a random $t'$ from the training dataset's target vectors, and predicts $y=t'$.
 Upon evaluation, this model produces a positive average cossim without even using the input features.
 (The $\mathbb{E}\left\lbrack \text{cossim}(a,b) \right\rbrack < 0$ case is similar; just set $y=-t'$.)
 To thwart this naive model, we would like cossim to have zero expectation: